-- What are they looking and asking for?
+- What are my customers looking for and asking for?

-- What are they praising and complaining about?
+- What are my customers praising and complaining about?

-- How much do they cost or charge?
+- How much does my competition cost or charge?

-- Where do they market, advertise and sell?
+- Where does my competition advertise and sell?

 Are You a Local Business? (versus a continental or global business)